-In 2009, those allegations were substantiated when the Competition Commission of Pakistan (CCP) fined JJVL Rs278 million for keeping LPG prices artificially high in collusion with the LPG Association of Pakistan, then run by Ahmed and his son Fasih.
+In 2009, those allegations were substantiated when the Competition Commission of Pakistan (CCP) fined JJVL Rs278 million for keeping LPG prices artificially high in collusion with the LPG Association of Pakistan, then headed by Ahmed.

 For his part, Ahmed denies wrongdoing even now.
 “I am criticised for giving gas allocations to my friends who happen to be generals and politicians.
 My answer is very simple: why don’t you ask the same question from a Toyota manufacturer or a cement or ghee manufacturer?,” he said.
 “It is my product!
 Where was the condition that I could give to A [and] not to B, give to C not to D. The only qualification that was required was that any allocation made by us was subject to an OGRA license.
 If I violated that, please hang me.”

 Ahmed claims that he made those allocations only to retired generals who were his friends, and who had spent a lifetime together with him and who were looking for opportunities.
 “I brought women into this business, I brought young men into this business.
 As a result of JJVL and the investment that has been mobilised and as a result of policies of the government at that time, over $1 billion was invested in the LPG sector,” he said.